julian-z/AntCheck/README.md

 # Future Endeavors
 Development phase is extremely early on, as of December 2022.
 Looking to make as many optimizations as possible.

+Currently, the website implementation can only be run on localhost, as I am currently looking to host it somewhere that will allow the API to be used.

 # Conclusion
 Open to suggestions!
 Email me at jzulfika@uci.edu